vmware/vic/CONTRIBUTING.md

 - [Slack](https://vmwarecode.slack.com/messages/vic-engine): This is the primary community channel.
 If you don't have an @vmware.com or @emc.com email, please sign up at https://code.vmware.com/slack to get a Slack invite.

-- [Gitter](https://gitter.im/vmware/vic): Gitter is monitored but go to slack if you need a response quickly.
+- [Gitter](https://gitter.im/vmware/vic): Gitter is monitored but go to Slack if you need a response quickly.

 ## Getting started

 First, fork the repository on GitHub to your personal account.

 Note that _GOPATH_ can be any directory, the example below uses _$HOME/vic_.
-Change _$USER_ below to your github username if they are not the same.
+Change _$USER_ below to your GitHub username.

 ``` shell
 export GOPATH=$HOME/vic